opsit-io/opsit-explang-docs/docs/explang-alg.md

 EXECUTION ERROR: java.lang.RuntimeException: variable 'average' does not exist in this context at:
 ```

-This is because of imprtant property of Explang: named functions and ordinary data variables are
+This is because of an important property of Explang: named functions
-living in separate namespaces, that is you may assign value to variable `average` without
+and ordinary data variables are living in separate namespaces, that is
+you may assign value to variable `average` without overwriting the
-overwriting the function `average`:
+function `average`:

 ```julia
 > average:=100;